 Financial support is available for students aspiring to have a positive impact across industry sectors and functional areas.
 Some students may choose to form a new venture while others may identify a specific intrapreneurial project where they believe they can have significant and sustainable impact.
 But what will hold true across all supported projects is that business acumen and market-driven principles will be leveraged for sustainable positive impact on people and the planet.

-Zell Scholars Program
+Zell Fellows Program

-The Zell Scholars Program is designed to be a unique, applied entrepreneurial education for a select number of Kellogg MBA students with a passion for new business creation.
+The Zell Fellows Program is designed to be a unique, applied entrepreneurial education for a select number of Kellogg MBA students with a passion for new business creation.
 The program combines classwork, fieldwork, experiences, coaching and services to provide an aspiring entrepreneur with the tools and resources needed to develop, launch and grow successful ventures.